amsyarasyiq/amsyarasyiq/src/content/post/reclaiming-wintry-distinctiveness.md

 The implementation details won't be revealed for now, but the great news is, some parts of it would not only be beneficial for Wintry but the entire DiscordRN modding community (including Revenge, of course)!
 Still, I am uncertain if I will have enough time to pull this off, but at least this will maintain Wintry's distinctiveness.

 If I excite you, I should let you know in advance that distinctiveness doesn't necessarily mean it is better.
-In fact, most of the 'distinctiveness' won't be felt by the user, but rather in the way we do things to achieve the same goal.
+In fact, most of the 'distinctiveness' won't be felt by the user, they're more about how things work under the hood.
 I'll re-emphasize that Wintry is a fun experimental project and is likely to stay that way in the long term.